-I finally did it !!
-Ever since I saw it on Jamie Oliver’s show I knew I had to do it too.
+Ever since I saw this Pavlova on Jamie Oliver’s show I knew I had to do it too.
 Now after I tasted it I am sorry I didn’t do it earlier.
-It is indeed an outstanding decadent dessert, that literally melts in your mouth.
+I have replaced pears with peaches and I must say this Peach Chocolate Pavlova is indeed an outstanding decadent dessert, that melts in your mouth.

-You might think it will get too sweet, (I was actually afraid of that) but it is not.
+You might think it will get too sweet, (I was afraid of that) but it is not.
 The chocolate bitterness along with the sour fruits and sweet meringue make a perfect combination.
-You can use any fruit combination or use pistachios, almonds or walnuts instead of hazelnuts.
-Feel free to create your own topping but I suggest to keep the ginger chocolate sauce at is amazing.
+You can use any fruit combination or use pistachios, almonds, or walnuts instead of hazelnuts.
+Feel free to create your topping but I suggest keeping the ginger chocolate sauce, it is amazing.

-At first it may seem a complicated recipe, but once you understand what you have to do it is really really easy.
+At first, it may seem like a complicated recipe, but once you understand what you have to do it is easy.
 The most important thing is to have good quality egg whites, so when you separate make sure no yolks get in the whites otherwise they won’t whip well.

 Once the meringue gets cold you just have to assemble everything and it’s done in a matter of minutes.
-This is the kind of dessert perfect for a family reunion or friends gathering.
+This is the kind of dessert perfect for a family reunion or friend gathering.

-Everybody will definitely enjoy this memorable dessert, that’s for sure.
+Everybody will enjoy this memorable dessert, that’s for sure.